MrSaltyFish/bezier-curves/README.md

 ### Using Makefile

-To compile the project and output to the `build/` directory, run:
+To compile the project and output the executable to the `build/` directory, run:

 ```sh
 make